utahnlp/infotabs-code/README.md

 liblinear
 ```

-Clone this repository on your machine - `git clone https://github.com/utahnlp/infotabs-code.git`
+Clone this repository on your machine - `git clone https://github.com/utahnlp/infotabs-code.git` <\br>
 Download and unpack the [INFOTABS datasets](https://github.com/infotabs/infotabs) into ```./data``` in the main ```infotabs-code``` folder.

 Carefully read the LICENCE and the Datasheet for non-academic usage.